Review · Women's Health

 Better use case

-Women in perimenopause or early menopause who want a structured, low-cost, non-medication routine to support stress and nervous system balance
+Women in perimenopause or early menopause who want a structured, low-cost, non-medication approach to stress and nervous system balance

 Skip if

-You expect a fast fix for severe physical symptoms and need medical evaluation
+You expect a quick fix for severe physical symptoms like hot flashes or insomnia

 Evidence file